MintuJohnsontj/Django/README.md

         context = {'ac': ac }
         return HttpResponse(template.render(context, request))

+### Passing paramater

 Views can also accept parameters:

     def detail(request, course_id):
         return HttpResponse('<h2>These are course details for course id' +str(course_id)+'</h2>')

+When linked to a URL, the page will display the number passed as a parameter.
+Note that the parameters will be passed via the URL (discussed in the next chapter).

+## Step 6: URL mapping

+Now that we have a working view as explained in the previous chapters.
+We want to access that view via a URL.
+Django has his own way for URL mapping and it's done by editing your project url.py file (DEMOPROJECT/url.py).
+The url.py file looks like:

+    from django.contrib import admin
+    from django.urls import path

+    urlpatterns = [
+        path('admin/', admin.site.urls),
+    ]

+When a user makes a request for a page on your web app, Django controller takes over to look for the corresponding view via the url.py file, and then return the HTML response or a 404 not found error, if not found.
+In url.py, the most important thing is the "urlpatterns" tuple.
+It’s where you define the mapping between URLs and views.
+A mapping is a tuple in URL patterns like:

+    from django.contrib import admin
+    from django.urls import path, include

+    urlpatterns = [
+        path('admin/', admin.site.urls),
+        path('', include('DEMOAPP.urls')),
+    ]

+### Sending Parameters to Views

+from django.urls import path
+from . import views

+urlpatterns = [
+    path('<int:course_id>/', views.detail, name='detail'),
+    path('', views.Courses, name = 'home-page'),
+]